AtB-AS/atb-bff/README.md

 API endpoints live in `api/`.

-The current implementation uses [@entur/sdk](https://github.com/entur/sdk) as an abstraction on top of Entur's GraphQL endpoints.

 ## GraphQL Code Generation

 For endpoints that uses GraphQL directly we generate types and code using